-- Tell the young people that just as these rites celebrate the faith in different ways. so too do our parishes.
-Point out that this diversity is sometimes based on the cultural and ethnic heritage of the people of the parish. - As a group, identify some of the ways that your parish celebrates its faith. - Have the young people complete the Faith Journal activity.
+- Tell the young people that just as these rites celebrate the faith in different ways, so too do our parishes.
+Point out that this diversity is sometimes based on the cultural and ethnic heritage of the people of the parish. - As a group, identify some of the ways that your school and parish celebrates faith. - ► Have the students complete the Faith Journal activity as a homework assignment.
 Invite volunteers to share what they discover.